Paying for childcare

 - a nanny registered on the voluntary part of the Ofsted Childcare Register or the Childcare Approval Scheme in Wales

-- a nursery or pre-school registered by Ofsted in England or CSSIW in Wales.
+- a nursery or pre-school registered by Ofsted in England or CIW in Wales.

 Accessing financial help

 Find out what help you might be entitled to with gov.uk's Childcare Calculator.

 Tax-free childcare (TFC) is a government initiative designed to help working families afford childcare.
 The scheme offers eligible families 20% support towards the cost of their childcare - the equivalent to basic rate tax relief - up to an annual limit of £2000 per child, or £4000 if the child is disabled.
 The scheme is available for children up to the age of 12, or 17 if they are disabled.

 Operated through an online account, eligible parents pay money towards qualifying childcare costs.
 The government will automatically make "top-up" payments of 20p for every 80p that families pay in.
 For example, over the course of a year, if an eligible family pays £8000 into their TFC online account, the government will top this up to £10,000 to use to pay for registered childcare.

 Parents will then be able to make payments for childcare costs directly to their nominated childcare provider(s) through this account.

 Tax-free childcare is expected to replace the use of childcare vouchers, and makes it easier for more families to access financial support.
 Tax-free childcare will be available to more families, including those who are self-employed.

 Tax-free childcare works hand in hand with the doubling of the free childcare entitlement from 15 hours to 30 hours a week for working families with 3- and 4-year-olds.
 The eligibility requirements for TFC and the 30-hour entitlement in England are the same, and parents will use the same online system to register for both.

 Find out more about tax-free childcare with this useful document for parents.